 The national flag of Slovenia features three equal horizontal bands of white, blue, and red.
 The Coat of arms of Slovenia is located in the upper side of the flag centered in the white and blue bands.
 The Coat of Arms depicts the highest peak Triglav covered with snow and three six-pointed stars taken from the armor of the family Celje.
 The two wavy lines at the bottom of the emblem represent the Slovenian lakes and rivers.

-Slovakia vs Slovenia – The flags do use the same colours but Slovakian flag has bigger coat fo arms.
+Slovakia vs Slovenia – The flags do use the same colours but the Slovakian flag has bigger coat of arms.